The Environment: Expanding Transit, Protecting Puget Sound, Facing Climate Change

 Ensuring timely construction of the Sound Transit 3 light rail link to Ballard and creating a Ballard-to-Downtown water taxi route will also be top priorities to expand transit.
 I am committed to restoring public transit in some form to the Shilshole Bay and Sunset Hill neighborhoods.

 Access to transit is especially important for people trying to make their way out of poverty and homelessness.
 King County is working hard to implement my legislation for low and no-cost transit fares for Metro’s lowest-income passengers, ensuring they can get themselves and their families to work, school, the doctor and other vital services.
-I am committed to meeting our goal and implementing this program by 2020.
-I recently introduced legislation that would make Metro fare free when the Emergency Snow Network is activated, ensuring that all people can reach shelter through the snow.
+I am committed to meeting our goal and implementing this program in 2020.

-I was recently elected Chair of the Seattle-King County Board of Health (BOH) and am also Chair of the Council’s Health, Housing and Human Services Committee.
-I use these platforms to call attention to the severe public health threat and inequitable impacts of climate change and pollution and to increase support for funding services and programs that reduce pollution and greenhouse gas emissions
+I was elected Chair of the Seattle-King County Board of Health (BOH) last February and am also Chair of the Council’s Health, Housing and Human Services Committee.
+I use these platforms to call attention to the severe public health threat and inequitable impacts of climate change and pollution and to increase support for funding services and programs that reduce pollution and increase access to parks and open space.

 To a large extent, the focus in King County for reducing emissions involves transit and land-use decisions, but it also affects decisions about how we deliver and prioritize public health services.
 Just a few of the health impacts we can expect to see include increasing cases of respiratory disease, heart attacks, strokes and possibly certain cancers, such as lung cancer.

 Developing housing – especially affordable housing – close to transit hubs is also critical.
 I secured funding in the 2019-2020 Biennial Budget for several transit-oriented affordable housing developments, including one for pre-design work at North Seattle College across I-5 from the Northgate Transit Center, which will be easily accessed on the pedestrian bridge being built.
-I also pushed for increased funding for transit-oriented developments in the Hotel/Motel tax allocations.
+I also pushed for increased funding for TODs (transit-oriented developments) in the Hotel/Motel tax allocations.

 It is important to protect and expand the green spaces that we have available in our County.
-This is why I sponsored the legislation for the renewal of the 2020-2025 Parks, Trails and Open Space Levy that will appear on the August ballot to be approved by voters.
+This is why I sponsored the legislation for the renewal of the 2020-2025 Parks, Trails and Open Space Levy that was approved by voters.
 As climate change continues to impact us, we must prioritize urban green space and tree cover in the interest of a healthier planet and a healthier public.
 I believe lack of access to nature can have long-term impacts to our children.